-You build units (p.9) during your build step. (p.23) If its deployment isn't disrupted (p.41), it is now a "unit" of its type and you may deploy (complete) it to an arena, the build zone or into an existing unique unit stack.
-(Unique Cards, p.10) Units deployed to an arena have moved through the build zone.
-Abilities aren't active until the unit is in play.
-(Effects, p.28) Deployment effects only trigger when it is deployed to an arena, not the build zone unless the effect says otherwise.
-You can deploy a multi-arena unit to any arena its unit type allows, but deployment effects only trigger for the arena to which it is deployed.
+(Effects, p.12) (Deployment is instantaneous.)
+Abilities aren't active until the unit is deployed.
+Deployment effects only trigger when it is deployed to an arena, not the build zone unless the effect says otherwise.
+You can deploy a multi-arena unit to any arena its unit type allows, but deployment effects only trigger for the arena to which it's deployed.